-During the previous legislative session, the Florida legislature passed a bill (HB 7135) that changes the General Education Program (GEP) for all Florida colleges and universities.
-The changes include a reduction in the hours of the GEP from 36 to 30 hours and the creation of a list of up to five courses in each of the five content areas of General Education (communication, mathematics, humanities, social sciences, natural sciences).
-Students will be required to take at least one course from each area on this list, which will be the same across the State University System (SUS) and the state and Florida College System (FCS).
-These changes will be implemented in fall 2014.
+During the 2012 legislative session, the Florida legislature passed House Bill 7135, amending Section 1007.25 of the Florida Statutes.
+This law changed the General Education Program (GEP) for all Florida colleges and universities.
+The changes included the creation of a list of up to five courses in each of the five content areas of General Education (communication, mathematics, humanities, social sciences, natural sciences).
+Students are required to take at least one course from each area on this list, which will be the same across the State University System (SUS) and the Florida College System (FCS).